Optimal path and cycle decompositions of dense quasirandom graphs: Cycle decompositions

 Now, if $i$ is odd, then let $C_i$ be a Hamilton cycle in $G_i[S_1\cup Z_i]$, and if $i$ is even, then let $C_i$ be a Hamilton cycle in $G_i[S_2\cup Z_i]$.
 Set $G_{i+1}:=G_i\sm E(C_i)$.

 By construction, (P1)--(P5) hold.
-Let us now show that the procedure will terminate after $k-1\leq2\eta n-1$ steps with an $r$-regular digraph $G_k$.
+Let us now show that the procedure will terminate after $k-1\leq2\eta n-1$ steps with an $r$-regular digraph $G_k$ for some $r\in \bN$.
 Indeed, first note that (P3) and (P5) together imply that

 Thus, together with (P4), it follows that and so $i+1\leq2\eta n$.

 (\ref{eqn:delta}) and (P7) imply that $\delta(G_k)\geq\delta(G)-k\geq pn-2\eta n$.
 Thus, $r\geq(p/2-\eta)n\geq pn/3$.
 Since $E(G\sm G_k)=E(C_1)\cup\dots\cup E(C_{k-1})$, we have $\Delta(G\sm G_k)\leq2(k-1)\leq4\eta n$.
 Thus, $G_k$ is lower-$(p,4\sqrt{\eta})$-regular by Proposition~\ref{prop:changes}(ii) and therefore a robust $(4\sqrt{\eta},\tau)$-outexpander by Proposition~\ref{prop:REG2EXP}.
 Finally, we can apply Theorem~\ref{thm:hamdecrobexp} to decompose $G_k$ into Hamilton cycles.
 Let $\cC$ be the set consisting of all these Hamilton cycles together with the cycles $C_1,\dots,C_{k-1}$.
 We will show that $\cC$ is the required cycle decomposition of $G$.